Government Assistance for Single Parents With No Income

 Medical Reasons

-Around a dozen states, not all, say a “good reason” to leave or lose a job includes a worker’s short-term sickness or injury.
+In around a dozen states, not all say a worker’s short-term sickness or injury is a “good reason” to leave or lose a job.

 Maternity Leave